karellopez/BIDS-Manager/README.md

   specific subjects.
 - `run-heudiconv` now keeps a copy of `subject_summary.tsv` under `.bids_manager` and generates a clean `participants.tsv` using demographics from that file.
+- Dataset statistics in the Edit tab are now computed using `ancpbids` for BIDS Schema compliance.